arpollock/animals/README.md

 **TODO (as of 11/4):**
 - Define buckets for each feature
     - Zach's notes: Why not define bucket count for each feature, which gives us d for free and is more flexible for future users?
+This has been done but it is changeable
 - Create feature matrix (size n by d where n: # of states, d: dimensions of states)
+    - This has been done now
+- **NEW ITEM**: Find min and max values for every feature
 - Decide on ranges for hyper-parameters (discount, epochs, learning rate)
 - Linearly interpolate turkey data
+    - This should be doable in the process of creating trajectories
 - Iterate over each bird:
     - Iterate over each location:
         - Define state action pair (state i, action j)